jok405/Scraping-NY-Times/README.md

-# Scraping-Reddit
+# Scraping-NY-Times
-Scrape and Comment on Reddit
+Scrape and Comment on NY-Times

 Please check out the app in Heroku [here](https://###).

-Select headlines rerouted to the actual Reddit articles.
+Select headlines rerouted to the actual NY Times articles.